Claremore, Oklahoma: History

 The Will Rogers Memorial overlooks Claremore's position in the foothills of the Ozark Mountains.

 Around 1802, bands of Osage Indians settled in this area of what is now northeastern Oklahoma.
 Black Dog was the chief of a band that settled at Pasona, where Claremore later developed.
 He shared power with chiefs Clermont (or Claremore), and Pawhuska.
 Clermont, named by French traders, settled with his band in a village known as Pasuga, meaning "Big Cedar", which was located on an ancient platform earthwork mound in this area.

 The Osage village of Pasuga was destroyed by Cherokee in June 1817, during the Battle of Claremore Mound, also known as the Battle of the Strawberry Moon.
 These Western Cherokee had moved into the region from the Southeastern United States and were perpetually competing with the Osage, who looked down on them.
 At the time of the attack, most of the men were out of the villages to hunt bison on the plains.
 The Cherokee killed the men in the village, and took more than 100 women and children captive, selling them to Eastern Cherokee.
 Accounts differ as to whether Chief Clermont was killed in the raid.

 After the Indian Removal Act of 1830 was passed by Congress, this area was designated as part of Indian Territory and the Cherokee Nation was assigned much of this territory.
 Claremore and the mound were within a part of the Cooweescoowee District in the northwestern part of the Cherokee Nation.

-The Rogers family, for whom the county is named, were among the first European-American settlers.
+The Rogers family, for whom the county is named, was among the first European-American settlers.
 Clem Rogers, father of the famous entertainer Will Rogers, was born of mixed-blood parents in the Cherokee Nation, as was his wife.
 He moved to the county in 1856 and acquired lands for his Dog Iron Ranch that eventually consisted of more than 60,000 acre.
 The Clem Rogers home (Will Rogers' birthplace) still stands outside Oologah, and is considered an important historical site.
 (Note: Dog Iron Ranch was merged with the Will Rogers Memorial Library in 2016; both are now managed by the Oklahoma State Historical Society.)
 Clem Rogers was a major advocate of Oklahoma statehood; he was the oldest delegate to the state's Constitutional Convention in 1907 at age 69.
 Other members of his family and he were buried at the Will Rogers Memorial.